BrazenCloud/adk/README.md

 ### 0.2.0

+- Added a basic report that displays after the action completes execution.
 - Fixed WorkingDirectory checks and now properly outputs it to the output variable.
 - Improved stdout capture.
 There were cases where some lines were not captured.
 - Prevents reading settings json errors by supplying empty strings for any passed parameters